stanzixinwan/del-game/README.md

 #### World Initialization

 At game start, each agent initializes with all possible worlds where:
-- Exactly one agent is "bad" (the impostor)
+- The correct number of agents are "bad" (e.g., 2 bad agents in a 8-agent game)
 - The agent's own role matches their actual role (they know themselves)
+- **Good agents**: Consider all possible combinations of bad agents among others
+- **Bad agents**: Know all bad agent identities (perfect knowledge of their team)

-**Example**: With 4 agents (1 bad, 3 good), each good agent starts with 3 possible worlds (one where each other agent could be bad).
-The bad agent starts with 1 world (where they are bad).
+**Example**: With 8 agents (2 bad, 6 good), each good agent starts with C(6,2) = 15 possible worlds (all combinations of 2 bad agents from the other 6).
+Each bad agent starts with 1 world (where they know all bad agent identities).

 ### Dynamic Epistemic Logic (DEL) Update Cycle